theaquamarine/windows-powershell-docs/docset/windows/secureboot/confirm-securebootuefi.md

 `Cmdlet not supported on this platform.`

-If Windows PowerShell® is not run in administrator mode, this cmdlet displays the following:
+If Windows PowerShell?? is not run in administrator mode, this cmdlet displays the following:

 `Unable to set proper privileges.
 Access was denied.`